Welcome troop mentors—Thank you for taking on this important role!

 September–October: Snacks & Magazines Check-In

-Check in with new leaders to see if they have questions or concerns about the Snacks & Magazines program.
+Check in with new troop leaders to see if they have questions or concerns about the Fall Product Program (Snacks & Magazines sale).
 Let them know that this is a great opportunity for troops to earn start-up money.

 December–January: Cookie Program Check-In